GeminiDRSoftware/DRAGONS/geminidr/doc/usermanuals/primitives/generated_doc/geminidr.core.primitives_preprocess.Preprocess.flatCorrect_param.rst

    do_cal               'procmode'           Calibration requirement
       Allowed values:
-      	procmode	Use the default rules set by the processingmode. force	Require a calibration regardless of theprocessing mode. skip	Skip this correction, no calibration required.
+      	procmode	Use the default rules set by the processing mode. force	Require a calibration regardless of the processing mode. skip	Skip this correction, no calibration required.

    suffix               '_flatCorrected'     Filename suffix